ILIAS-eLearning/ILIAS/Services/Certificate/README.md

 can be added via the certificates template settings UI.
 Completing all of the selected events will add the user into the [queue](#cron-queue-classes).

+## API

+This service also provides an API to fetch data related to the certificates.
+Currently an endpoint is provided to fetch user certificate related data.

+Public API classes:
+* `Certificate\API\ilUserData`

 ## Migration